 Between 62% and 68% of Italian voters are expected not to participate in the referendums scheduled for the following days 8 and 9 for June, according to an Ipsos survey published by the newspaper Corriere della Sera.
 Low participation threatens to reach the quorum required to validate the popular consultation.

-The theme of Italian citizenship is one of the central points.
-The proposal seeks to reduce from ten to five years the minimum period of legal residence required for foreigners to apply for citizenship.
-It is important to note that this is not a citizenship based on blood (ius sanguinis), and yes in naturalization.
+The issue of Italian citizenship is one of the central points.
+The proposal seeks to reduce the minimum legal residency period required for foreigners to apply for citizenship from ten to five years.
+It is important to emphasize that this is not citizenship based on blood. (ius sanguinis)and yes, in naturalization.

 Another group of questions deals with changes in labor laws, such as the repeal of sections of the Jobs Act, as well as rules on dismissals and workplace safety.